There is a lot to consider when it comes to taking care of your home.

 1. Frequent Repair Costs

-It is normal for a heater to eventually need a new belt or a little attention once a year to make sure everything is running smoothly, but a well-maintained heating unit should work without much fixing along the way.
+It is normal for a heater to eventually need a new belt or a little TLC once a year to make sure everything is running smoothly, but a well-maintained heating unit should work without much repairing along the way.
 A few indications that your system may be in need of replacing are below:

 - constantly spending money simply to keep your house comfortably warm.

-A general rule to remember: if annual repair costs reach 50% of the present value of the heating unit, it’s most likely time to replace your furnace.
+A general rule to remember: if annual repair costs reach 50 percent of the present value of the heating unit, it’s most likely time to replace your furnace.

 2. Energy Efficiency

 Are your energy are a little more expensive than they were last year?
 That may be a sign that some part of your heating system is weakening.
 Most companies can deliver a residential energy audit which can show you easily remedied inefficiencies like weather-stripping around your doors and windows or attic insulation.
 It may also be the first step in deciding if your heating unit is in need of replacing.
 Older heating units can be very inefficient, while newer products are much more efficient at heating your home.
 Also, upgrading to a high-efficiency product could mean tax credits or utility rebates and incentives to help you recoup the cost of a new system.

 Heating equipment were never designed to last forever.
 Newer, more efficient systems are coming out all the time.
 But how long should your heating system last?
 The magic number for a furnace or boiler is 15 years.
 But keep in mind many old heating systems operate at an efficiency of just 65% or poorer!
 A replacement that’s been qualified with the Energy Star rating can be up to 30 percent more efficient, and that’s a difference you’ll notice in your home and your checkbook.

 If you have to raise your voice to talk because your unit is so loud, that could be a indication that your duct system is undersized and too much air is being pushed through too small an opening.